 Invalid modifier removing is now also available from the quick-fix popup.

 Please give it a try.

-If you run into any problems or encounter missing features, please don’t hesitate to leave your feedback here or file issues in YouTrack.
+If you run into any problems or encounter missing features, please don’t hesitate to share your feedback here or file an issue in YouTrack.

 This is a guest blog post from Paul Merlin software engineer for Gradle The recently released Gradle 5.0 includes the Gradle Kotlin DSL v1.0 which is now ready for widespread use.
 We want you to enjoy a build authoring experience with the benefits provided by Kotlin’s static type system in Inte…

 Kotlin 1.3 Released with Coroutines, Kotlin/Native Beta, and more

 You can read this blog post in other languages: Today we are releasing Kotlin 1.3 together with a set of accompanying libraries, build tools, and learning materials!
 We develop Kotlin to be a good tool for all application developers, at all scales and on all platforms.
 In Kotlin…